 David also arose afterward, went out of the cave, and called out to Saul, saying, “My lord the king!”
 And when Saul looked behind him, David stooped with his face to the earth, and bowed down.

 a.
-David… went out of the cave: David took a big chance here, because he could simply remain in hiding, secure in the fact that Saul had not found him.
-But he surrendered himself to Saul because he saw the opportunity to show Saul his heart towards him and reconcile.
+David…went out of the cave: David took a big chance here because he could simply have remained in hiding, secure in the fact that Saul had not found him.
+But he surrendered himself to Saul because he saw the opportunity to show Saul his heart towards him and be reconciled.

 i.
-When David stooped with his face to the earth and bowed twice he also showed great trust in God, because he made himself completely vulnerable to Saul.
+When David stooped with his face to the earth and bowed down he also showed great trust in God because he made himself completely vulnerable to Saul.
 Saul could have killed him very easily at that moment, but David trusted that if he did what was right before God then God would protect him and fulfill the promise.

 2. (9-15) David’s speech to Saul.